stat545ubc-2022/assignment-b3-boyic-git/README.md

 - added a drop menu to group the province in a single navbar tab
 - added data download and display in a new navbar tab
 - reordered the navbar tab to make more senses for users

+## Feedback from Friends:
+Friend 1: V1.1.0 is better.
+The collapsed menu makes the app more organized.
+User can choose what they want to see.
+It is pretty straightforward to use. (my reply: indeed, the code is also more efficient because there is no more duplicated code for each tab.)
+Friend 2: V1.1.0 is better.
+V1.0.0 looks not very professional.